puterboy/HAOS-kiosk/README.md

 Map touch inputs to the selected video output, so that the touch devices get rotated consistently with the video output.
 (Default: True)

+### CURSOR TIMEOUT

+Time in seconds for cursor to be hidden after last mouse movement or touch.
+Cursor will reappear when mouse moved or screen touched again.
+Set to `0` to *always* show cursor.
+Set to `-1` to *never* show cursor.
+(Default: 5 seconds)

 ### KEYBOARD LAYOUT